Port Adelaide Football Club: Independence and Ken Hinkley (2011–present)

 On 8 October 2012, Ken Hinkley was announced as the new senior coach of the club.
 During the same week, David Koch was named chairman of the club and numerous board members were replaced.
 The club finished the home and away season 7th on the ladder, qualifying for finals for the first time since 2007.
-Port travelled to Melbourne to play Collingwood at the MCG in an Elimination Final where they won by 24 points; they then lost to Geelong by 16 points the following week in a Semi-final.
+Port won against Collingwood in an elimination final; they were defeated by Geelong the following week in a semi final.

 As the club entered the 2014 season, both Port Adelaide and Adelaide moved their home games from Football Park to the redeveloped Adelaide Oval.
-Port Adelaide signed up a record 48,968 members for the 2014 season, an increase of 23% from the previous year, and averaged 44,824 at home games.
 Amidst the change, Port Adelaide's license was transferred from the SANFL to the club for a sum of approximately $7 million, giving the club independent control of its operations for the first time in its history.
 Port Adelaide finished fifth on the ladder, with a win–loss record of 14–8.
-They hosted Richmond in the elimination finals, kicking the first seven goals of the game and leading by as much as 87 points before recording a 57-point victory.
-After defeating in the semi-finals, the club's season ended with a three-point loss to Hawthorn in the preliminary finals.
+The club's season ended with a three-point loss to Hawthorn in the preliminary finals.